 - Step 3- Administrative law judge hearing: This is the second appeal.
 If the SSA denies your application again, we can request a hearing before an administrative law judge (ALJ).
 This hearing is like any other court hearing, so it is necessary to prepare appropriately and adhere to court rules and protocol.
 We present evidence and can call witnesses for testimony.
 The ALJ will likely ask you questions, as well, and we will prepare you to answer these questions.

 - Step 4- Appeals Council review: We can pursue an appeals council hearing in the event that the ALJ denies your claim.
 The appeals council can deny your request, send your claim back to the ALJ, or award you money and benefits.

 - Step 5- Federal court hearing: We do not hesitate to take your claim all the way to federal court should all previous appeals steps fail.

 Our SSDI attorneys understand how complex this process must sound.
 Do not get lost in what ifs right now.
 Instead, schedule a free consultation to ask your questions and get a personalized plan of action.

-Social Security Disability claims attorneys in Baltimore, Howard County and throughout Maryland
+Additional content about Social Security Disability in Maryland

 There is no cost to pursue the claim.
 We offer our services on a contingency basis, and the federal government sets our fees.
 Successful claimants receive a check every month and, in most cases, a check for back benefits.
 We receive legal fees out of those back benefits only.

 We welcome the opportunity to speak to you about your Social Security Disability claim.
-Call Plaxen & Adler at 410.988.4449 or contact us online.
+We have convenient offices including Baltimore, Columbia & Towson and Silver Spring, MD.
+Call Plaxen Adler Muncy at 410-730-7737 or contact us online.